 Woodrow Wilson Fellowship

-Students in the Johns Hopkins Krieger School of Arts & Sciences work with their advisers to shape their own courses of study, even as freshmen.
-More than 70 percent of all Johns Hopkins undergraduates engage in research during their time here.
+Students in the Johns Hopkins Krieger School of Arts & Sciences work with their advisers to shape their own courses of study, as early as their first year.
+80 percent of all Hopkins undergraduates engage in research during their time here.

 Applying for the Wilson Fellowship